frkatona/ObsidianSync/Tasks (Main).md

  ---
 # Today

+- what do with next sample from papers and put in onedrive before next meeting

 - [ ] Follow up with Seana, Sadia, Kaya
 - [ ] Get reading on thermometer
 - [ ] Order regulator, airflow, O2 sensor, and bandpass-filter